mgalvc/fog-heart-watcher/README.md

 	python3 sensor/sensor.py [your_ip_address] [ip_address_of_cloud_server] [patient_name] [patient_location]

-Once the sensor is running, you can change the data of this patient, typing numbers according to this model: `[heart_rate] [systolic_pressure] [diastolic_pressure] [movement]`, where movement 0 means resting and 1 means moving.
+Once the sensor is running, you can change the data of this patient, typing numbers according to this model:

+	[heart_rate] [systolic_pressure] [diastolic_pressure] [movement]

+There, movement 0 means resting and 1 means moving.

 In order to start a doctor, you need to run